Security Action for Education (SAFE) Grant

 Here’s what you need to know about the SAFE Grant Round Three:

-- Schools that did not receive an award in Round 1 or Round 2 but submit a new eligible application in Round Three, will be prioritized.
+• All schools that did not receive an award in Round 1 or Round 2 and submitted a new eligible application in Round Three, were prioritized by the PSI Commission.

 Tips for GMS: